nataliausoltseva/RecipeMe/README.md

 ## API and database
 SQLite is used for this application as the database engine.
 The API is using [go-sqlite3](https://github.com/mattn/go-sqlite3) for storing/retrieving the data from the endpoints.

 All backend logic is located in the `/backend` directory.
 It also includes the `docker-compose.yml` and `Dockerfile` that setup the container for the API.

-On the docker container, the `/database` directory is created that includes `database.db` file.
-So that, there is no need to install SQLite on your machine and handle that on the docker instead.
+The database is on its one volume so that if you need to rebuild the docker image once the Go code is changed, you do not need to lose all the data.
+Also as part of that, if you decide to add a column to a table, it can be done by `docker exec my_app /root/entrypoint.sh table_name new_column column_type`
+- `my_app` is the name of the docker container
+- `table_name` is the name of the table you are trying to modify
+- `new_column` is the name of the column you would like to add
+- `column_type` is the type of the column. e.g. `TEXT`, `INTEGER`

 By default, the following tables are created:

 1. The **recipe** table:
 ```sqlite